Origin of the Book of Mormon

-There are several explanations as to the origin of the Book of Mormon.
-Adherents to the Latter Day Saint movement view the book as a work of divinely inspired scripture.
-Non-Mormon theories of authorship propose that it is solely the work of man.

-Adherents mostly accept Joseph Smith's account of translating ancient golden plates inscribed by prophets.
+Adherents to the Latter Day Saint movement view the Book of Mormon as a work of divinely inspired scripture, which was written by prophets in the ancient Americas.
+Most adherents believe Joseph Smith's account of translating ancient golden plates inscribed by prophets.
 Smith preached that the angel Moroni, a prophet in the Book of Mormon, directed him in the 1820s to a hill near his home in Palmyra, New York, where the plates were buried.
-Besides Smith himself, there were at least 11 witnesses who said they saw the plates in 1829, and three also claiming to have been visited by an angel.
-Several other witnesses observed Smith dictating the text that eventually became the Book of Mormon.
+An often repeated and upheld as convincing claim by adherents that the story is true is that besides Smith himself, there were at least 11 witnesses who said they saw the plates in 1829, three that claimed to also have been visited by an angel, and other witnesses who observed Smith dictating parts of the text that eventually became the Book of Mormon.

-Skeptics of Smith's account ask several questions: (1) whether Joseph Smith actually had gold plates; (2) whether the Book of Mormon was divinely inspired; (3) whether it was written by Smith or an associate (such as Oliver Cowdery or Sidney Rigdon); and (4) whether the book was based on prior works, such as the View of the Hebrews, the Spalding Manuscript (often seen spelled as "Spaulding"), or the King James Version of the Bible.
+There is no physical evidence that Joseph Smith actually had gold plates, while scholars who have examined the question of authorship of the text have wondered whether it was written by Smith alone or with help from an associate (such as Oliver Cowdery or Sidney Rigdon).
+The Book of Mormon shares a lot of text which literary analysis shows is coincident with other available literature at the time of its production such as the View of the Hebrews, the Spalding Manuscript (often seen spelled as "Spaulding"), or the King James Version of the Bible.